Hanafi FiqhMaliki Fiqh

 I have been struggling with OCD for the past few years.
-It’s mainly obsessive thoughts about impurities (najas).
-I have read that certain things that are considered najis in the Hanafi madhab aren’t najas in, for example, the Maliki maddhab.
+It’s mainly obsessive thoughts about impurities (najasa).
+I have read that certain things considered najis in the Hanafi madhab aren’t najas in, for example, the Maliki school.

 My life would become easier if I could consider less things to be impure since I am very afraid of touching impure things.
 Is it possible to follow the ruling of other madhabs when it comes to things being impure?

 Yes, this would be permitted and particularly if there is a genuine reason to do so in cases of hardship.

 Leading Sunni scholars have stated that it is not obligatory for a person to follow a single madhhab on every issue.
 Rather, he may follow different schools on different issues so long as he does not systematically seek out dispensations or combine opinions in a way where the end action is unacceptable in all schools.
 [Ibn Abidin, Radd al-Muhtar]